ietsnut/septic/README.md

 # septic.js

-A C preprocessor and webgl engine to make one index.html from multiple sources.
+A C preprocessor and webgl engine to make one index.html from multiple sources (and compress them).
 The engine is a 1-bit tilemap/grid top-down.
 Example in source/ and on the website.

 The following macros are exposed to use in html/css/js/... files: